Cooperative video game: Role-playing games

-Most early role-playing video games were inspired by Dungeons & Dragons, but were restricted to single player due to the technology of the era.
+Most early role-playing video games were inspired by multiplayer tabletop game Dungeons & Dragons, but were restricted to single player due to the technology of the era.
 The earliest RPGs featuring something resembling co-op play were MUDs, which would later evolve into the MMOG genre.

-In 1989, Image Works released Bloodwych for MS-DOS and various other platforms which featured a two-player cooperative mode via split screen where 2 players needed to cooperate in order to solve puzzles and eliminate enemies.
+In 1989, Image Works released Bloodwych for MS-DOS and various other platforms which featured a two-player co-op mode via split screen where 2 players needed to cooperate in order to solve puzzles and eliminate enemies.

 Later PC RPGs became more powerful and flexible in simulating the shared real life RPG experience, allowing players to collaborate in games over the Internet.
 Blizzard Entertainment's immensely successful Diablo (1996), which incorporated Blizzard's online matchmaking service, battle.net, allowing the game's players to play through the entire single player campaign together.
 The D&D-sanctioned Baldur's Gate and Icewind Dale games, released in 1998 and 2000, respectively, allowed up to six players to play through the campaign mode over a network.
 Atari's Neverwinter Nights (2002) was an official and comprehensive D&D simulator, featuring even more robust game-creation tools and developing a sizable online community.
-It allowed one player to serve as a Dungeon Master, shaping and altering the game world against a party of human-controlled players, playing cooperatively.
+It allowed one player to serve as a Dungeon Master, shaping and altering the game world against a party of human-controlled players, playing co-op.
 (An earlier game, Vampire: The Masquerade – Redemption (2000) was the earliest CRPG to feature this sort of "storyteller" mode.)

 Contemporary MMORPGs such as Blizzard Entertainment's World of Warcraft feature a mixture of single-player goals ("quests") and larger end-game challenges that can only be completed via intensive co-op play, of up to twenty-five (formerly forty) players in end-game raids, and up to forty versus forty in battlegrounds.